cloudevents/spec/registry/spec.md

 - `gID` is the unique identifier of a single Group
 - `RESOURCEs` is the type of resources (plural).
 E.g. `definitions`
 - `rID` is the unique identifier of a single Resource
-- `VERSION` is a version string referencing a versioned instead of a resource
+- `vID` is the unique identifier of a version of a Resource

 While these APIs are shown to be at the root path of a Registry Service, implementation MAY choose to prefix them as necessary.
 However, the same